 Dr. Lee's top picks:

 - Salicylic acid: helps keep pores clear so they don’t become clogged/inflamed with active acne.
-Try Salicylic Acid Cleanser, Spot Check Acne Patches, Salicylic Acid Spot Treatment.
+Try Salicylic Acid Cleanser, Salicylic Acid Pimple Patches, Salicylic Acid Spot Treatment.

 - Benzoyl peroxide: kills the acne-causing bacteria behind inflammatory acne and calms skin.
-Find it in BP Lotion, BP Body Wash, BP Spot Treatment.
+Find it in Benzoyl Peroxide Acne Lotion, BP Body Wash, BP Acne Spot Treatment.

 - Sulfur: a natural mineral ideal for sensitive skin that exfoliates and inhibits bacterial growth.
 Try Sulfur Lotion.

 - Retinol: increases cell turnover to help prevent dead cells from clogging pores, also improves post-inflammatory hyperpigmentation (PIH).
-Choose Retinol Serum if your skin is oily/acne-prone.
+Try Retinol Resurfacing Serum.